ItsMeSafak/ItsMeSafak/README.md

 ### Stuff I am proud of
 ---
 - :video_game: Look at your League of Legends profile with [Instalock!](https://github.com/ItsMeSafak/Instalock)
-- :scissors: Tryna get rid of your yee-yee a** haircu?
+- :scissors: Tryna get rid of your yee-yee a** haircut?
 Use [Barber2U](https://github.com/ItsMeSafak/barber2u-frontend)